informalsecurity/D2FAP/README.md

 The goal of this tool is to provide a simple, easy to use script to help automate the use of many of these great tools, combine the results into a unified timeline, and apply some simple logic (detections) for the analyst to review and gain a better understanding of broad based malware attacks.
 In our experience, we have used this tool to churn through 26 GB of artifacts from 22 systems in around 2 hours to produce a useful unified timeline.

 ## Requirements
-This tool runs only only PowerShell v5 and requires Administrative rights (Requirement of PowerForensics for parsing MFT).
+This tool runs only on PowerShell v5 and requires Administrative rights (Requirement of PowerForensics for parsing MFT).
 On the backend - this tools utilizes many external tools to be able to perform the actual parsing of the data.
 These tools include:

 **PowerForensics** (https://github.com/Invoke-IR/PowerForensics) by Invoke-IR - PowerForensics provides an all in one platform for live disk forensic analysis